apcamargo/tspex/README.md

 ## Command-line interface

-`tspex` can be run from the command line to rapidly process a expression matrix file and generate an output containing the computed tissue-specificity values.
+tspex can be executed from the command line to process a expression matrix and output the computed tissue-specificity values into a file.
 Here is the usage of this interface:

 ```
 usage: tspex [-h] [-l] [-d] [-t THRESHOLD] input_file output_file method